 We should not underestimate the impact of domestic abuse on children.
 In a large number of cases children are present in the home when an adult is being abused.
-We will do everything we can to help abused adults to support their children effectively and have a specific service for children experiencing DA.
+We will do everything we can to help abused adults to support their children effectively.